 From Fig. 2, we can further identify the most discriminative features among the top 20.
-We list the classification accuracy of the top 20 regions in Table V. By selecting the one which significantly increases the accuracy according to the curve in Fig. 2, we highlight the potential regions closely related to AD in bold.
-Among them, "hippocampal formation right." "hippocampal formation left," "amygdala left," "precuneus right," "lateral ventricle right," "medial occipitotemporal gyrus" are commonly known to be related to AD by many studies in the literature [36]-[38].
-As examples, hippocampus, a brain area closely related to the memory, is especially vulnerable and always affected in the occurrence of AD [36]; in [38], agymdala atrophy was claimed comparable to hippocampal atrophy in AD patients; precuneus atrophy was observed in early onset of AD in [37].
+We list the classification accuracy of the top 20 regions in Table.
+V. By selecting the one which significantly increases the accuracy according to the curve in Fig. 2, we highlight the potential regions closely related to AD in bold.
+Among them, 'hippocampal formation right', 'hippocampal formation left', 'amygdala left', 'precuneus right', 'lateral ventricle right', 'medial occipitotemporal gyrus' are commonly known to be related to AD by many studies in the literature [23], [17], [27].
+As examples, hippocampus, a brain area closely related to the memory, is especially vulnerable and always affected in the occurrence of AD [23]; in [27], agymdala atrophy was claimed comparable to hippocampal atrophy in AD patients; precuneus atrophy was observed in early-onset of AD in [17].
 Fig. 3 visualizes four examples of the selected regions (in red) against the atlas MRI with cerebellum removed.

 IV.
-CONCLUSION
+CONCLUSIONS

-We have proposed a general yet simple MKL framework for the AD classification problem by combining multimodal features.
+We have proposed a general but simple multiple kernel learning framework for the AD classification problem by combining multi-modal features.
 Instead of solving the problem in the dual space as one commonly does, we propose to explicitly compute the mapping function through Fourier transform and random sampling, leading to the primal solution of the problem.
 The proposed method is easy to implement and scales as the linear time of the sample size.
 Also, we impose group Lasso constraint on the kernel weights, to enhance group sparsity among different feature representations, which selects the most discriminative feature groups, while at the same time exploiting the complementary information among different kernels within a group.
-Experimental results on the AD dataset demonstrate that the proposed RFF + $L{21}$ norm algorithm outperforms other feature fusion methods.
+Experimental results on the AD dataset demonstrate that the proposed RFF+ L{21} norm algorithm outperforms other feature fusion methods.
 We further utilize the feature selection of the proposed framework to extract the most discriminative ROI features, hence identifying brain regions that most related to AD.
 Conclusions are in accordance with studies in the literature.